Life Skills Speech and Language Enrichment Activities: Volumes 1 & 2

 It is the fact that we can rarely produce therapy materials that can be used again and again because each activity has to be individually modified for each individual student.
-The degree of severity across clients differs so radically due to augmentative communication, hearing loss, low vision, and reduced mobility.
+The degree of support needs across clients differs so radically due to augmentative communication needs, hearing and vision loss, and reduced mobility.

 These 2 books have over 450 pages of powerful therapy materials that can be re-employed each year by maintaining the curriculum-based theme and adapting the modifications and augmentative communication support.

-We need to collectively make a pact to retain resources and improve upon our intervention so that our field can move forward.
+We need to collectively make a pact to compile quality resources and improve upon our intervention so that our field can move forward.
 That is what this book is designed to do.

 |Dimensions||11 × 8.5 × 1.12 in|